Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning

-Given a way how to construct the portfolio, we now detail how to construct the set of candidate pipelines $\Candidates$.
-We limit ourselves to a finite set of portfolio candidates $\Candidates$ that we compute offline before performing Algorithm~\ref{alg:build_greedy_portfolio}.
-To create our portfolio candidates, we first run BO on each meta-dataset in $\MetaSet$ and use the best found pipelines.
-Then, we evaluate each of these candidates on each meta-dataset to obtain a \emph{performance matrix} which we use as a lookup table to construct the portfolio.
 To build a portfolio across datasets, we need to take into account that the generalization errors for different datasets live on different scales~\citep{bardenet-icml13a}.
-Thus, before taking averages, for each dataset we transform the generalization errors to the distance to the best observed performance scaled between zero and one, a metric named \emph{distance to minimum}; which when averaged across all datasets is known as \emph{average distance to the minimum}~(ADTM)~\citep{wistuba-dsaa15a,wistuba-ml18a}.
+Thus, before taking averages, for each dataset, we transform the generalization errors to the distance to the best observed performance scaled between zero and one, a metric named \emph{distance to minimum}; which when averaged across all datasets is known as \emph{average distance to the minimum}~(ADTM)~\citep{wistuba-dsaa15a,wistuba-ml18a}.
 We compute the statistics for zero-one scaling individually for each combination of model selection and budget allocation (i.e., we use the lowest observed test loss and the largest observed test loss for each meta-dataset).